 Similar to necessary repairs, basic re-organization and maintenance tasks are “must-dos”.
 While buyers might not notice such work when it is done, they’ll notice when it isn’t.
 This impression of neglect will make it more difficult for them to comfortably project themselves into your home’s living space.

 All That Said…

-All our REALTORS® at Royal City know what today’s discerning buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
+All our team of REALTORS® at Royal City know what today’s discerning home buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
 They’ll also be able, if necessary, to recommend trusted, local home service providers who do excellent work at competitive prices.